unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_01.-KVM-x86_64.md

 Because `helloworld` is a simple application, the **real** running time will be similar.
 The differences are where each image runs most of its time: in user space, or in kernel space.
-As a task for you, find an explanation to the differences.
+As a task for you, find an explanation for the differences.